Introduction

 The problem is not in the conceptual design but in the actual implementation of the code.

-So what’s the problem with the implementation?
+So, what is the problem with this implementation?

 The Attack

-Last 4 of social
+Last 4 of social | 0 OR 1=1 |

 SELECT card FROM cards WHERE